• lb

 Guide

-how to do public history in urban spaces
+How to do public history in urban spaces

 Public history is a way of producing a history that is more accessible to the general public, that relies on the participation from members of the public, and that engages with public debates about the past.
-The co-creation of history between researchers, institutions, associations, and local residents supports public and social inclusion, and provides participants with training and new understanding of their city, neighborhood, and community.
+The co-creation of history between researchers, institutions, associations, and local residents supports public and social inclusion, and provides participants with training and new understanding of their city, neighbourhood, and community.
 Designed as a WikiHow, this guide proposes several how-to steps.

 Image for the block